 Neem Soil Soaks

 This has a similar recipe to the foliar spray.
-Only use 100% percent cold-pressed raw neem oil instead of the clarified.
+However, only use 100% percent cold-pressed raw neem oil instead of the clarified.

 Depending on the size of the plant, you will need to pour 2 to 3 cups directly on the soil around the roots, being sure to cover a radius.